Future Voice and Data Limited – Terms and Conditions of Business

 - the Supplier will not in any circumstances be liable, whether in tort (including without limitation for negligence or breach of statutory duty howsoever arising), contract, or otherwise for damage to property more than 50% of the Total Charges in the Contract Year in which the breaches occurred .

-- the Supplier’s total liability in contract, tort (including without limitation negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with the performance or contemplated performance of the Contract will be limited to 50% of the Total Charges in the Contract Year in which the breaches occurred..
+- the Supplier’s total liability in contract, tort (including without limitation negligence and breach of statutory duty howsoever arising, with the exception of data privacy breaches), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with the performance or contemplated performance of the Contract will be limited to 100% of the Total Charges in the Contract Year in which the breaches occurred.
+With the exception of data privacy breaches where no restriction should apply.

 - Data Protection and Data Processing